 Credit scores and credit history can sometimes feel like the be-all-end-all of your financial existence, leaving you asking, ‘how do I fix my credit?’
-If you currently have a credit score that is below average, you may desperately be looking for ways to rectify this.
+If you currently have a credit score that is below average, or an average credit score Australia, you may desperately be looking for ways to rectify this.

 Never fear; credit repair is here!